trekologer/FaxService/README.md

  -   toPhoneNumber: the phone number to send to
  -   file: a document file that Libreoffice can understand

-Once submitted, an XML will be returned containing an ID and status of the fax job (among other things).
+Once submitted, a JSON will be returned containing an ID and status of the fax job (among other things).
 To check the status of a previously-submitted job, perform an HTTP GET on the URI FaxService/rest/fax/{jobId}.
 A job can be canceled by performing an HTTP DELETE on the same URI.

 Because I have assumed that you will have a limited FFA license (such as 1 port), the FaxService will check for an available port before trying to send.